Bali vs Lombok: An Honest Comparison

 In Bali, you may have to QUEUE to take a picture at a waterfall!

 Regardless, Bali is famous for a reason.
-I believe it is that it has ALL that Indonesia can offer packed inside a relatively small island.
-It’s a jack of all trades, master of none.
+I believe it is that it has ALL that Indonesia offers packed inside a relatively small island.
+It’s about the compactness of it all.
 In Bali, you can:

 • Surf on some of the world’s most spectacular breaks